 |Total Carbohydrate 19g||7%|

 |Total Sugars 2g|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This is a classic contorno (side dish) from Rome, which pairs well with any meal but particularly with grilled meat main dishes such as lamb chops.
 It's traditionally made with mentuccia—a type of wild mint with a flavor resembling a cross between mint and oregano or parsley (we will use a mixture of mint and oregano or parsley in this recipe, presuming that you do probably not have access to mentuccia, which is difficult to find in many places).
 Mentuccia is called nepitella in Tuscany.

 It's also usually made with large, round and tender mammola artichokes (also known as "Romanesco").
 These are called "globe" artichokes in English (see the linked page for a photo of whole, uncooked and untrimmed globe/mammola artichokes).
 Unfortunately, in the United States and many other places outside of the Mediterranean, the variety of artichokes available is far more limited, and they are usually sold when older and tougher.
 In Italy, they are sometimes so young and tender that they can be eaten raw.
 So try to find younger and more tender artichokes (a farmer's market would be a good bet).

-- 1 tablespoon parsley leaves (minced fresh flat-leaf, or minced fresh oregano leaves; to easily separate oregano leaves from the stem, pinch the step near the tip and run your fingers along the stem in the opposite direction of growth)
+Gather the ingredients.
+To easily separate oregano leaves from the stem, pinch the step near the tip and run your fingers along the stem in the opposite direction of growth.

 To serve, transfer the artichokes to a serving plate and drizzle with some of the cooking liquid/oil.
 The artichokes can be served hot or at room temperature.